Vyral/base-template/_posts/2018-05-01-investors-have-you-considered-purchasing-a-foreclosure-property.md

 {% include pullquote.html %}

-Before bidding can begin, the commissioner will ask all bidders to verify that they possess a cashiers check.
+Before bidding can begin, the commissioner will ask all bidders to verify that they possess a cashier's check.

 **While there is not typically a minimum bid, the bank will often put forward a “reserve price”** bid to ensure that the baseline is set at either the remaining loan balance or the market value.
 The lower figure between these two will usually be the one the foreclosing bank will bid.
 After this point, the auction will proceed as normal.
 If you win, know that 10% of the sales price will be owed immediately.

 Once the sale has been confirmed, you will open escrow.
 You’ll then have 30 days to consummate the sale.
-If everything is on track you will at last be issued a fully insured title deed called a “commissioner's deed.”
+If everything is on track, you will, at last, be issued a fully insured title deed called a “commissioner's deed.”

 Of course, I would be happy to further explain this process.
 So if you have any other questions, would like more information, or are interested in purchasing a foreclosure property, feel free to give me a call or send me an email.
 I look forward to hearing from you soon.